-This is the challenge all businesses are facing in 2020.
+This is the challenge all businesses are facing.

 Ensuring their team stays mentally resilient in turbulent times.